uchicago-capp-30320/RouteRangers/README.md

 - frontend: Houses all frontend code for user interface and client-side functionalities.

 - database: Contains scripts, configurations, and files for the project's database setup, management, and interactions.

+## How was this data collected?
+We pulled data from various city open data portals, City APIs, and scraped live GTFS data to create a robust picture of local transit.

+**Interested in hearing more?** Learn more about the App Architecture and Project Goals here

 ## Authors